-Why no one talks about family caregiver?
+Why no one talk about family caregiver?

-Why no one talks about family caregiver?
+Why nobody talks about family caregiver?

 No one ever asks, how are YOU today?

 It seems to me like the very question is not asked enough or people think what we’re feeling is not as important as what our loved one is going through.
 That isn’t fair.

 Do you feel like you bang your head against a wall and your loved one seems too busy thinking of themselves to even ask how you feel?

 There are partners who keep their feelings bottled up within themselves.
 I used to be one of them and frankly, it never served me well.

 As a husband behind my chronically ill wife suffering from not one, but two chronic illnesses, it can be really hard to cope, because the tasks you have to undertake challenge you on a daily basis.

 To support our partners in so many aspects of chronic illness can be really hard, so, why no one talks about family caregiver?